Define custom governance rules using Spectral

 );

-The following Spectral document has a rule named http-status-obsolete that uses a custom function file named not_in_enumeration, which is defined using the Name field when you create a custom function.
-The custom function file contains a custom function named notInEnumeration.
+In the following example, the Spectral document has a rule named http-status-obsolete that uses a custom function file named not_in_enumeration, which is defined using the Name field when you create a custom function.
+The custom function file has a custom function named notInEnumeration.
 The custom function filename is added to the rule using the then.function property.

 The custom function accepts options using the then.functionOptions property, defining a property named values that's a list of numeric strings.
 The value of then.functionOptions.values is passed to the custom function notInEnumeration.
 The custom function then checks whether a rule violation occurred at the given path appended with the value of the then.field property.